Salzburg Sightseeing Guide – 2 days travel itinerary

 - From Vienna to Salzburg 2:30 hour by car or train

 - From Graz to Salzburg 3 hours by car and 4 hours by train

 - From Hallstatt to Salzburg 1 hour by car and 2:30 hours by train

 Salzburg offers a wide range of hotels.
 We stayed at the beautiful and stylish Berglandhotel situated in walking distance to Salzburg Old Town.
 The staff was amazing, providing us some of the best travel tips of Salzburg, best places for local food etc. For the prices you can check here.
 Parking is also available!

 - Mönchsbergapartment: The apartment inside the Altstadt is a great choice for travelers interested in culture, history and atmosphere.

 - Hotel & Villa Auersperg: The small and elegant boutique Hotel & Villa Auersperg enjoys a quiet location in the heart of Salzburg and features a charming garden terrace, a spa area with a roof terrace

 - Hotel Stein: The lifestyle and design hotel offers guests a panoramic rooftop terrace with panoramic views of the city and its surroundings.

-As you can see, we really loved our stay city trip Salzburg and we spent some wonderful days exploring the historic center.
+Conclusion: As you can see, we really loved our city trip to Salzburg and we spent some wonderful days exploring the historic center.
+Two days in Salzburg is the perfect amount of time to hit the towns best places and tourist attractions.
 We were most impressed by the breath-taking views and the fact that for the small size you can easily spend 2 full days of sightseeing.

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.